 Comes with hard shell case.
 Shipping with the USA only.

-This classy ukulele features a hibiscus inlay made of mastodon ivory which I then scrimshawed.
-The bindings for the body, fret board, head stock overlay and bridge are made of Zircote, a dense tropical hardwood with exquisite grain figure.
-Side sound port and custom rosette.
+This simply elegant ukulele features my most popular options; a slotted head stock and side sound port and bound fret board.
+Beautiful 5A master grade koa combined with ebony and olive green purflings.
 The neck is Spanish cedar with carbon fiber reinforcement.
 Bone nut & saddle, Grover Sta-Tite tuners, Worth low G strings.
 Glossy nitrocellulose lacquer finish.
-This ukulele has exceptional volume and clarity.
+This ukulele has exceptional volume and clarity and is an easy player.

 Comes with hard shell case.
 Shipping via USPS Express mail to US destinations is approximately $100.